sundquis/sog/web/README.txt

-This directory houses externally generated and managed resources, not to be included in the repository.
+The root directory of files served by the mciv server.